buhowski/react-typescript/public/text-data/startup/StartupEN.md

 - For partners: nothing to lose — only new opportunities, income growth, a stake in the corporation, and the freedom to launch their own departments without the limits typical of other platforms
 - For the magazine: rapid audience growth, quality content, and a strong team of like-minded creators
 - For the audience: a new media space with freedom of expression and dynamic formats for interaction

+## Audience Engagement Mechanism

+At the core is a psychographic approach that divides the audience into several typical segments.
+The focus is on key groups:

+- Core content — original, created for personal satisfaction, with a focus on common sense and nonconformity.
+Targeted at creative thinkers, tech enthusiasts, and fans of post-irony and eclectic humor
+- Additional formats — stylistic and format variations tailored to the interests of other segments, such as TikTok and meme culture
+- Audience expansion — launching new key formats to reach additional groups, such as education-focused and business analytics content

+This modular approach allows for combining various formats, ensuring deep engagement and maximum retention of the intended audience.

 ## Business Model